jeffton/undertow-watchface/proxy/spec.md

 #### **5. Data Transformation Logic**

 1. The proxy receives a request and parses the `lat` and `lon` query parameters, using default values if they are not provided.
+The coordinates are rounded to four decimal places.
 2. It constructs the request URL for the upstream MET API.
 3. It populates the `requestPosition` and `requestTime` fields for its own response.
 4. Upon receiving a successful response from the MET API, it parses the JSON.